firebase/genkit/docs-go/plugin-authoring.md

 other plugins.
 Genkit uses this identifier as a namespace for every resource your plugin defines, to prevent naming conflicts with other plugins.

-For example if your plugin has an ID `yourplugin` and provides a model called `text-generator`, the full model identifier will be `yourplugin/text-generator`.
+For example, if your plugin has an ID `yourplugin` and provides a model called `text-generator`, the full model identifier will be `yourplugin/text-generator`.

 You don't need to export your provider ID, but you should define it once for